-While cosmetic surgery in general and breast augmentation in particular have boomed in recent years, it is an unavoidable fact that these procedures are not and never will be unfailingly perfect (the ongoing need for revision of facelift procedures attests to this fact).
-When performing his own first-time breast augmentation procedures, Dr. Mark E. Richards seeks, first and foremost, to minimize the risk of failure by utilizing impeccable surgical and safety practices — and his excellent track record reflects this approach.
-Still, some unfortunate circumstances are inevitable and unforeseeable, and he has years of experience in providing breast augmentation patients with help in reversing the damage caused by problematic breast implants or improper breast augmentation procedures.
+While cosmetic surgery in general and breast augmentation in particular have boomed in recent years, it is an unavoidable fact that these procedures are not and never will be unfailingly perfect (the ongoing need for secondary facelift procedures attests to this fact).
+When performing his own first-time breast augmentation procedures, Dr. Richards seeks to minimize the risk of failure or dissatisfaction by utilizing impeccable surgical and safety practices in addition to pre-surgery planning.
+His excellent track record reflects this approach.
+Additionally, Dr. Richards has years of experience in correcting problems caused by the complications of old breast implants.
 Dr. Richards can also help patients who simply want to make adjustments to their breast implants in order to modify their appearances in small but important ways.

 To help you make the best decision for your cosmetic goals and anatomic needs, Dr. Richards has answered some of the most common questions patients ask about breast augmentation.
 If you would like to learn more, please contact our practice to schedule a consultation.

 How do I choose the right breast implants?